yijxiang/DNAC_aiohttp_client/README.md

 # DNAC_aiohttp_client

-How to use aiohttp async client to call DNAC API
+How to use aiohttp async client to call APIs of cisco DNAC, runs as "telegraf" for TIG stack (telegraf/influx/grafana).
+This client was inspired by https://github.com/CiscoDevNet/DNAC-NOC.git, thanks aradford123.

 ![add-image-here]()